50 Strange Things People Have Done to Their Homes

 Baseboard heater in crawl space

 It might sound like a good idea to heat your crawl space in winter to perhaps prevent frozen pipes and warm your house a little more but it’s extremely dangerous.
 This a huge fire hazard.
+Check out these items in your home that are a huge fire hazard if you don’t clean them enough.

 Nothing about this screams safety or viable emergency escape.
 It looks bolted to the roof and there’s a chain to help keep it in place.
 This is one of those home inspector nightmares you have to see to believe.